alejoforeroforero/2023-referencias-fullstack/Proyectos/Visitante sonoro/8-Encriptar el Password.md

       type: String,
       require: [true, "Please add a password"],
-      minLength: [6, "Password must be up to 6 characters"],
+      minLength: [6, "Password must be up to 6 characters"], },
-      maxLength: [32, "Password must not be more than 32 characters"], },
     photo: {
       type: String,